jemmy512/book-notes/linux/linux-ipc.md

             cgroup_leave_frozen(false);
             goto relock;
         }
+/* 2. dequeue pending sig from thread-wide or process-wide queue */

         /* Signals generated by the execution of an instruction
          * need to be delivered before any other pending signals